Workplace Violence Against Nurses

 Conclusion

-Being an agent of change can be intimidating, terrifying, and even force us to deal with feelings and beliefs we didn’t even realize were in our way.
-Incidents of WPV have been rising sharply over the past several years, and there is no sign of slowing.
-It’s up to us as front-line workers, nurses, and co-workers to take responsibility for our own safety and work environment.
+Being an agent of change can be intimidating and terrifying, and it can even force us to deal with feelings and beliefs we didn’t realize were in our way.
+WPV incidents have been rising sharply over the past several years, and there is no sign of slowing.
+As front-line workers, nurses, and co-workers, it’s up to us to take responsibility for our safety and work environment.

-Through cooperation and consistency, we can create and bring solutions to the workplace and hopefully one day, aid in the creation of laws that make our jobs safer for us to supply the care and support our patients need.
+Through cooperation and consistency, we can create and bring solutions to the workplace and, hopefully, one day, aid in creating laws that make our jobs safer to supply the care and support our patients’ needs.
 We owe it to ourselves to take the necessary steps to show our employers it’s time to address this issue.
 “Be the change you wish to see in the world.” ~Mahatma Gandhi –

 Complete Survey